We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 If you don’t compost at home but participate in a municipal composting program, the Luma Kitchen Composter is a great addition to your kitchen.
 This sleek, compact appliance breaks down food scraps into a dehydrated material that can be added to municipal composting programs or outdoor bins.
 While it doesn’t produce true compost, it significantly reduces food waste and eliminates odors.
 With its modern, minimalist design, the Luma looks great on any countertop and is perfect for both homeowners and apartment dwellers.

-In my testing, the Luma’s operation and single-cycle process were similar to the Vitamix FoodCycler.
+In testing, the Luma’s operation and single-cycle process were similar to the Vitamix FoodCycler.
 However, the Luma’s design is sleeker, and it’s much quieter during the grinding process.
 One drawback is the lack of clear information on purchasing additional carbon filter cartridges.
 The unit comes with an extra filter, but eventually, you’ll need to replace the filter material.
-The cartridges appear refillable, with loose activated charcoal nuggets like others I’ve tested, but a small screw securing the cover could make it tedious to refill.
+The cartridges appear refillable, with loose activated charcoal nuggets like others we’ve tested, but a small screw securing the cover could make it tedious to refill.

 Overall, the Luma is efficient, quiet, and stylish, making it an excellent choice for reducing food waste while keeping your kitchen looking modern.